cernops/puppet-slurm/README.md

 # Development

-The future tasks needed will be to test the new versions of SLURM and check if the current module still supports the latest features.
+The future task which needs to be done is testing any new versions of SLURM and checking if the current module still supports the latest features.

-As always, changes should be done in a new branch first for testing and then a merge request made to qa.
-Once the module is validated in qa for at least one week, it can be merged into master.
+As always, changes should be done in a new branch first for testing and then a merged to qa using a merge request.
+Once the module is validated in qa for at least one week, the changes can be merged into master.

-Please document all your doing in the CHANGELOG and update this README if need be!
+Please document all changes in the CHANGELOG and update this README if necessary!

 # Contributors